artsy/horizon/README.md

 * button to refresh project on-demand
 * ~~Fix ugly AWS credentials -> hokusai flow~~
 * ~~Make errors [when refreshing projects] visible and avoid short-circuiting entire cron~~
+* Make sorting and classifying of projects more sophisticated (penalize staleness and not just number of commits)